sainihitesh/BPERP-software-with-ML-features/README.md

 BPERP Software is written in PHP, JS and some Octave scritps

-To setup this software up -
+To set  this software up -

 Required Softwares :
    1.Install Bitnami WampStack.